 If you like Christmas the way I do, you do not want to miss these holiday movies:

-The story also takes the viewer back to Mr. Revere’s school days where we see him dumping bales of tea into a pond to strongly encourage pastors to provide coffee and doughnuts in the church hall following masses.
-Ever the attention grabber, it becomes evident that this Paul Revere would one day be put in charge of his church’s annual tree lighting ceremony.
+The story also takes the viewer back to Mr. Revere’s school days where we see him dumping bales of tea into a pond to encourage pastors to provide coffee and doughnuts in the church hall following masses.
+Ever the attention grabber, it becomes evident that Paul would one day be put in charge of his church’s annual tree lighting ceremony.

 The most exciting part of the movie for me is a cameo by Tom Bosley who portrays Ben Franklin.
 It is Franklin who encourages Revere to print church calendars to remind parishioners when Christmas is coming, thus eliminating that dreadfully long horse ride every year.